Wissididom/Twitch-Raid-Webhook/README.md

 1. Fork this repo
 2. Import your Fork to Vercel
 3. Create the environment variables from `example.env` on Vercel's settings page
-4. Redeploy to make sure Vercel uses those environment variable
+4. Redeploy to make sure Vercel uses those environment variables
 5. Do step 4, 5 and 7 locally with the same values that you have specified on Vercel as environment variables
 6. Twitch now tries to send an verification request to your specified URL and if that succeeds will send you a POST request on each outgoing raid